 FMCSA proposes new rules for intermodal equipment

-The Federal Motor Carrier Safety Administration (FMCSA) is proposing a rule that would require entities that interchange intermodal equipment to motor carriers to systematically inspect, repair, and maintain that equipment, according to information published December 21 in the Federal Register.
+The Federal Motor Carrier Safety Administration (FMCSA) is proposing a rule that would require entities that interchange intermodal equipment to motor carriers to systematically inspect, repair, and maintain that equipment, according to the Federal Register.

 The proposed rule (49 CFR Parts 385, 386, et al) also would impose additional requirements on motor carriers and drivers operating intermodal equipment.
 Proposed Section 390.44 prescribes the responsibilities of drivers and motor carriers, as opposed to intermodal equipment providers, when operating intermodal equipment.
 Drivers would be required to make a pre-trip inspection and would not be allowed to operate the equipment on the highway if the equipment is not in good working order.
 Drivers or motor carriers also would be required to report any damage or deficiencies in the equipment at the time the equipment is returned to the provider.